icarus4/easy_ab/README.md

 end
 ```

-Then you will be able to use the following helpers in controller or view:
+Then you will be able to use `ab_test` helpers in controller or view:

 ```ruby
 color = ab_test(:button_color)